pretix/pretix/doc/api/resources/item_variations.rst

                                                                  available.
 available_from                        datetime                   The first date time at which this variation can be bought
                                                                  (or ``null``).
-available_until                       datetime                   The last date time at which this variation can be bought
+available_from_mode                   string                     If ``hide`` (the default), this variation is hidden in the shop
-                                                                 (or ``null``).
+                                                                 if unavailable due to the available_from setting.
-hide_without_voucher                  boolean                    If ``true``, this variation is only shown during the voucher
+                                                                 If ``info``, the variation is visible, but can't be purchased, and a note explaining the unavailability is displayed. available_until                       datetime                   The last date time at which this variation can be bought (or ``null``). available_until_mode                  string                     If ``hide`` (the default), this variation is hidden in the shop if unavailable due to the available_until setting.
-                                                                 redemption process, but not in the normal shop frontend.
+                                                                 If ``info``, the variation is visible, but can't be purchased, and a note explaining the unavailability is displayed. hide_without_voucher                  boolean                    If ``true``, this variation is only shown during the voucher redemption process, but not in the normal shop frontend.